sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/readme.md

 **Interpolation:** Estimating the value of a function or a quantity from known values on either side of it.

 **Inverse function:** A function which 'does the reverse' of a given function.
 For example, functions with the prefix arc are inverse trigonometric functions; e.g. arcsin x for the inverse of sin(x).
-See also Wikipedia: Mathematics: Inverse Functions and Logarithmic Inverse Functions.

 **Iteration:** Repeatedly performing the same sequence of steps.
 Simply, solving an algebraic equation with an arbitrary value for the unknown and using the result to solve it again, and again.